Top 5 Biotechnology Universities in India: Fees, Career Scope & Average Salary

 10 shares

-The course structure of various universities teaches techniques like genetic engineering, fermentation, tissue culture, and bioinformatics.
+The course structure of various universities teaches techniques like genetic engineering, fermentation, tissue culture, and bioinformatics applications.
 After completing biotechnology courses, degree holders can contribute to significant advancements in medicine, crop improvement, waste management, and renewable energy.

 In this blog, we will tell you all about the reasons to study biotechnology in India and the career scope of biotechnology in the country.
 Keep reading to know about the different facets of biotechnology.